 If you're looking to scale agile across the enterprise you will require tools that promote governance and structure.
 You should look for solutions that bring data together in a central space so that all stakeholders can monitor the performance and identify changes as they occur.

 Once you understand what your objectives are, it's important to consider your current toolchain and determine which solutions would integrate best within it.
 Think about which integration will help you drive faster elicitation, tracking, and test coverage.

-To learn more about how the integration of requirements management solutions helps drive speed, traceability, and alignment, check out the latest Forrester research report Best Practices For Tackling New Dev Challenges With Requirements Management.
+To learn more about how the integration of requirements management solutions helps drive speed, traceability, and alignment, check out our latest eBook: Overcoming Modern Software Challenges With Requirements Management.